Podcasts by Category

 Fin Dwyer

-From the Norman Invasion to the War of Independence, the Irish History Podcast brings you on a journey through the most fascinating stories in Ireland's past.
+From the Norman Invasion to the War of Independence, the Great Famine to the Troubles, the Irish History Podcast takes you on a journey through the most fascinating stories in Ireland's past.
 Whether it’s the siege of Dublin in 1171 or gun battles in the 1920s, the podcast vividly recreates a sense of time and place.
-Each episode is meticulously researched creating character driven narratives that are engaging and accessible for all.
+Each episode is meticulously researched, creating character-driven narratives that are engaging and accessible for all.

-Since the first episode was released back in 2010, the podcast has covered scores of fascinating stories.
-Major multipart series have covered the Great Hunger, the Norman Invasion and Irish involvement in the Spanish Civil War.
-If you are looking for stand alone shows there are also hundreds of podcasts covering topics from medieval sex magic to Irish connections in the Jack the Ripper murders!
+Since the first episode was released back in 2010, the podcast has covered scores of captivating stories.
+Major multi-part series have explored the Great Famine, the Norman Invasion, and Irish involvement in the Spanish Civil War.
+If you are looking for standalone episodes, there are lots of great interviews with leading Irish historians covering topics from medieval sex magic to Irish connections in the Jack the Ripper murders!

 Become a member at https://plus.acast.com/s/irishhistory.